mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/markdown-help/sdi-file-upload.md

   Restriction:

-    This works only for SDI only tenants (without Integrated Data Lake) If you are MindSphere Integrated Data Lake Customer use mdsp data-lake --mode upload command instead.
+    This works only for SDI only tenants (without Integrated Data Lake) If you are {{site.productname}} Integrated Data Lake Customer use mdsp data-lake --mode upload command instead.

 ```

-See [MindSphere API documentation](https://documentation.mindsphere.io/MindSphere/apis/index.html) for more information about MindSphere APIs.
+See [MindSphere API documentation](https://documentation.mindsphere.io/MindSphere/apis/index.html) for more information about {{site.productname}} APIs.